 - Fixed-Station Radios are more expensive and typically require more experience to use.
 These are designed to be located permanently in one location.

-Best Handheld Ham Radio Currently On The Market – Reviews 2018
+Best Handheld Ham Radio Currently On The Market – TOP 5 Reviewed

 The BaoFeng is one of the best dual band radios for its price range.
 Many experienced users are surprised it can be offered so inexpensively because it’s packed with the features one expects from a high-end ham radio.
 It’s a great ham radio for beginners to start out with but it’s also hearty enough for even the most experienced of ham radio enthusiasts.